Soaring Highs and Profound Lows: A Bipolar Diagnosis and Recovery

-Bipolar disorder shows up in several forms that vary with regard to severity of symptoms, cycling rates, and general manifestations.
-For example, patients with a type one bipolar diagnosis generally experience severe mania interspersed with depressive episodes, and can also experienced mixed states (symptoms of both depression and mania), while patients with bipolar type two generally experience more frequent severe depressive episodes alternating with hypomania (a less severe form of mania).
+Bipolar disorder shows up in several forms that vary with regard to the severity of symptoms, cycling rates, and general manifestations.
+For example, patients with a type one bipolar diagnosis generally experience severe mania interspersed with depressive episodes, and can also experience mixed states (symptoms of both depression and mania), while patients with bipolar type two generally experience more frequent severe depressive episodes alternating with hypomania (a less severe form of mania).
 Other forms of the disorder include patients with rapid cycling bipolar.
 Regardless of form, the impact of these polar episodes on the lives of patients can be extremely detrimental without the proper treatment.

 Bipolar Diagnosis and Addiction